What model companionship can say about the Continuum problem: The (A)MC-spectra of set theory

 In this way, set theory is treated algebraically like field theory: once we choose the cardinal $\kappa$ and a corresponding signature $\tau_\kappa$, the initial segment $H_{\kappa^+}$ of the universe $V$ has a theory which behaves, with respect to $\ZFC_{\tau_\kappa}$ (e.g. $\ZFC$ enriched with the replacement axiom for $\tau_\kappa$-formulae, see \ref{not:STnotation} for details), as algebraically closed fields behave with respect to field theory as axiomatized in $\bp{\cdot,+,0,1}$.

-Moreover, by \ref{cond:Bmainres} above, this analogy between set theory and algebra is exemplified for the cardinal $\aleph_1$ by a signature $\in_B$ which renders the theory of $H_{\aleph_2}$ the result of a closing-off process with respect to simple set-theoretical concepts (according to our simplicity criteria \ref{cond:simplstprop}).
-Consequently, the algebraic completeness displayed by $H_{\aleph_2}$, as the model companion of set theory with respect to $\in_B$, satisfies the conditions described in \ref{Descr:IWF} and substantiates the Hilbertian completeness encoded by it.
-Furthermore, \ref{cond:Cmainres} shows that the study of this model companion of set theory gives trustworthy information on the value of the Continuum, while \ref{cond:Dmainres} suggests an explanation of the incredible success of the method of forcing (and of forcing axioms) in providing a consistent solution to problems formalizable at the level of $H_{\aleph_2}$ as $\Pi_2$-sentences for $\in_B$.
+Moreover, by \ref{cond:Bmainres} above, this analogy between set theory and algebra is exemplified for the cardinal $\aleph_1$ by a signature $\in_B$ which renders the theory of $H_{\aleph_2}$ the result of a closing-off process with respect to simple set-theoretical concepts (according to our simplicity criteria \ref{cond:simplstprop}), and to the standard set theoretic practice of the last fourty years.\footnote{Universally Baire sets and the non-stationary ideal are regarded as tame concepts (at least in the presence of large cardinals), and $\Delta_0$-properties are certainly considered elementary set-theoretic concepts, see Section \ref{subsec:rightsignst} below.} Consequently, the algebraic completeness displayed by $H_{\aleph_2}$, as the model companion of set theory with respect to $\in_B$, satisfies the conditions described in \ref{Descr:IWF} and substantiates the Hilbertian completeness encoded by it.
+Furthermore, \ref{cond:Cmainres} shows that the study of this model companion of set theory gives trustworthy information on the value of the continuum, while \ref{cond:Dmainres} suggests an explanation of the incredible success of the method of forcing (and of forcing axioms) in providing a consistent solution to problems formalizable at the level of $H_{\aleph_2}$ as $\Pi_2$-sentences for $\in_B$.
 Finally condition \ref{cond:Emainres} shows that the present model-theoretic approach and the use of forcing axioms are two sides of the same coin.
-This, in turn, can be seen as a further justification for extending the axioms of set theory with forcing axioms and, consequently, a justification of G\"odel's program for what concerns the step of settling problems in third order arithmetic.
+This, in turn, can be seen as a further justification for extending the axioms of set theory with forcing axioms and, consequently, a justification of G\"odel's program at least at the level of (a large fragment of) third order arithmetic.